ManuelZ/manuelz/README.md

 - [Document scanner simulation](https://github.com/ManuelZ/document_scanner_simulation)

-    A document scanner application that converts images of rectangular documents into a top-down view with classical computer vision, tested in a robotics simulator .
+    A document scanner application that converts images of rectangular documents into a top-down view with classical computer vision, tested in a robotics simulator.

 - [Semantic segmentation](https://github.com/ManuelZ/DLPT-semantic-segmentation)